Sudanese pin hopes on Jeddah talks between warring factions | Law-Order

 Sudanese are pinning their hopes on talks in Saudi Arabia between envoys of warring factions to end bloodshed that has killed hundreds and triggered a mass exodus, but there is no sign lasting relief will come anytime soon.

 There has been no word on the progress of the talks which began on Saturday between the army and the rival paramilitary Rapid Support Forces (RSF) in the Saudi Red Sea city of Jeddah.
-The combatants have said they would only try to tackle humanitarian issues like safe passage, not an end to the war.
+The combatants have said they would try to tackle only a ceasefire and humanitarian issues like safe passage.
 Numerous ceasefires have been violated since conflict erupted on April 15.

+Army chief Abdel-Fattah al-Burhan said on Monday the army was seeking a peaceful solution but that there could be discussions about a lasting settlement only "after we reach a permanent ceasefire in Khartoum."
+"We believe the peaceful solution is the ideal route to handle this crisis," he said.

-The sound of air strikes and clashes echoed anew across the capital Khartoum on Monday, witnesses said.
+However, the sound of air strikes and clashes echoed anew across the capital Khartoum on Monday, witnesses said, and neither side has publicly signalled it is open to concessions.
 "If the Jeddah negotiations fail to stop the war this would mean that we won't be able to return to our homes and our lives," said Tamader Ibrahim, a 35-year-old government employee in Bahri, across the Blue Nile river from Khartoum.
 "We're waiting on these negotiations because they're our only hope."

 Mahjoub Salah, a 28-year-old doctor, said the areas of the capital hit by violence changed from day to day.
 Salah witnessed heavy fighting and a neighbour getting shot in the abdomen in his central Khartoum district of Al Amarat last month, before renting a flat for his family in the south of the capital.